igorkulman/coding-journal/content/post/2019-02-20-creating-bootable-macos-backups/index.md

 ## Bootable macOS backups

-I stumbled upon **[Carbon Copy Cloner](https://bombich.com/)**; a backup tool that offers bootable backups for macOS.
+I stumbled upon [Carbon Copy Cloner](https://bombich.com/); a backup tool that offers bootable backups for macOS.
 I bought another SSD for bootable backups and got to work.

 ### Preparing the SSD